 - Spread the pro-voice message.
 Reach beyond politics and the divisiveness of abortion to get our message to the people who need it most: those with personal abortion experiences.
 Use Facebook and Twitter or your own blog to welcome new members with love and respect.

 - Volunteer for Exhale.
-Effective, compassionate listeners and skilled communicators are needed for our Exhale Ambassadors Program, and talented leaders of all kinds are regularly recruited for a variety of projects and strategies.
+Effective, compassionate listeners and skilled communicators are needed for our talkline and textline programs.
+Talented leaders of all backgrounds are regularly recruited for a variety of projects and strategies.

 - Donate, and grow the Pro-Voice Movement.
 Your financial support gives Exhale the freedom to grow and to respond to our community.
 With your support, we can strengthen our role as a hub for pro-voice innovation and ideas and lead the way to culture change.